iriven/pymailer/README.md

-# pymailer
+# PYMailer
-An easy to use Python class based SMTP mailer module
+A simple and comprehensive Python class based SMTP mailer module

 In Progress ...